vsellappa/HDF-Workshop/README.md

 - You will see a list of Hadoop components running on your node on the left side of the page
   - They should all show green (ie started) status, except for SmartSense.
 If not, start them by Ambari via 'Service Actions' menu for that service.
   - If there are any errors starting any of the components, please start the service, check for any errors during startup and 		troubleshoot.
+  - Once all services are started, please click on the NiFi service.
+On the right hand side, you will see a section called ```Quick Links```.
+Click on ```NiFi UI```.
+  - You are now ready to start the Lab 2.

 -----------------------------